lspector/Clojush/README.txt

 10200921: - Removed random-element in favor of rand-nth.
           - Cleaned up indentation, miscellaneous other cosmetic things.
           - Added namespaces for all example files.
+          - Updated README to mention requirement for clojure 1.2 and to remove mention of ClojureX which has been discontinued.